• Improve this Doc

 threshold bps

 Threshold bytes per second.
-In case of an active baseline based threshold calculation bps is used as maximal bytes threshold.
+In case of an active baseline-based threshold calculation, bps is used as the maximal bytes threshold.

 Syntax